nevertell-dev/weather_or_note/README.md

 # weather_or_note

-A weather with note app included.
+A weather app with note fuctionality included.

 ## Getting Started